-The PlayStation 4 and Xbox One are classic choices that give dads diverse options for gameplay.
-Or splurge and give him a state-of-the-art virtual reality system like the HTC Vive Pro, which features some of the best technology available for VR gaming.
+Alternatively, set him up with a brand-new Xbox or PlayStation, both of which have just released new models with enhanced graphics features and speed: the PlayStation 5 or Xbox Series X. Or splurge and give him a virtual reality system like the HTC Vive Pro, which features some of the best technology available for VR gaming.

 32. A 4K Ultra HD Smart TV

-Whether your father prefers to play video games, watch movies, or take in the game, he’ll appreciate a TV with all the bells and whistles, like the TCL 50-inch 4K ultra-high-definition Roku smart TV.
-It features the highest levels of picture quality currently available and provides access to thousands of streaming channels through a built-in Roku.
-Plus, if Dad enjoys gaming, it offers the lowest latency and best picture settings for the smoothest possible actions.
+Whether your father prefers to play video games, watch movies, or take in the game, he’ll appreciate a TV with all the bells and whistles, like the TCL 65-inch 4K ultra-high-definition Roku smart TV.
+New for 2020, the TCL 6 series features the highest level of picture quality currently available and a new THX mode that combines the lowest input lag and best picture settings — qualities gamer dads will especially appreciate.
+Plus, it provides access to thousands of streaming channels through a built-in Roku.
 And it has a clean edge-to-edge design for a more seamless viewing experience.

 33. A Subscription to a Premium Streaming Channel or App

 Treat avid TV watchers to a year of their favorite premium channel, like Netflix or Hulu.
-Netflix has the widest range of content, with 8,000-plus films and series, including Netflix Originals like “Stranger Things.”
+Netflix has the widest range of content, with 13,000-plus films and series, including Netflix Originals like “The Crown,” “Umbrella Academy,” “Ratched,” and “Cobra Kai.”
 That said, Hulu features a broader range of TV shows and channels, frequently airing network shows the day after they premiere on live TV.

-For the Marvel or “Star Wars” fan, the long-awaited Disney+ released in November 2019.
-Give him a year of unlimited Disney content or bundle it with Hulu and ESPN for a monthly cost that’s less than Netflix.
+For the Marvel or “Star Wars” fan, go with a subscription to Disney+.
+You can give him a year of unlimited Disney content or bundle it with Hulu and ESPN for a monthly cost that’s less than Netflix.